Zahrun/Native2Proton/README.md

 Not every game will work due to DRM and anti-cheat methods they might employ.
 Some games might also require additional libraries like corefonts or vcruntimes.
 These can usually be installed with Native2Proton's builtin winetricks option.

-Native2Proton is a wrapper Proton and the technologies it uses including, DXVK and as such all warnings for those apply here.
+Native2Proton is a wrapper for Proton and the technologies it uses including DXVK.
+As such all warnings for those applications apply here.
 Some technologies in DXVK have been known to get players banned where the game uses anti-cheat technology.
 Use DXVK and Native2Proton at your own risk.